ThomasSD/DupeFinder/README.md

 The executable will be available in `bin/Debug/net8.0/`

 ### 2. Download prebuilt binary
-If you prefer not to compile, grab the prebuilt `duplink.exe` from the project’s release page (to be provided).
+If you prefer not to compile, grab the prebuilt `duplink.exe` from the project’s release page or just dl the exe and dll from the source code.
-Just place all files in a folder on your system and run it from the command line.
+Just place both files in a folder on your system and run it from the command line.

 ---